Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 Reflection

-Going into this project, I had a working understanding of components, styles, and variables in Figma, but I didn't have enough experience to leverage them efficiently.
+Before this project, I had a working understanding of Figma components, styles, and variables, but not enough experience to leverage them efficiently.
 I learned from my teammates how to adapt an existing component library and work with variables to design faster and maintain cohesion.

-A crucial reason behind our success in this 4-month project was our trust in each other.
-Our work flows and opinions didn't always align, but we had a good idea of and trust in each other's abilities.
+Having a good idea of and trust in each other's abilities helps us navigate differing work flows and opinions.
 We had a good mix of research, design, and presentation strengths, so we could take a step back and focus on our tasks, instead of worrying about every part of the project.